With 2019 fast approaching, and decreasing tax credits on the horizon, now is the time to schedule your free feasibility survey with Cal Solar.

 —By: Mark Chediak With assistance by Jennifer A Dlouhy

 Join Cal-Solar for a Step by Step Introduction to planning and implementing an off-grid residential solar system.
 California Solar Electric Company is often asked many questions about designing, installing and operating off grid solar systems.
+Clients ask about the benefits, about the brands like outback power, and which one is the best to get.
+We often find it hard to keep up with all the questions!
 In response to this, we are offering a two-day workshop on planning and implementing an off grid residential solar system on October 15 and 16, 2016 at our 149 Main Street facility in Grass Valley.

 Workshop hours are from 9am to 3pm on Saturday and from 10 am to 1pm on Sunday.
 Registration is $150 and space is limited.
 Pre-register and save your space with a $50 deposit today by calling (530) 274-3671.